Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-Derivatives trading recorded an inflow totalling CZK 2.5 billion.
+Derivatives trading recorded an inflow of funds from abroad totalling CZK 15.1 billion.

-This was due predominantly to the foreign exchange position of the banking sector (including the CNB), which recorded a rise in deposits and loans provided abroad.
-The net outflow of funds was CZK 67.2 billion.
+The foreign exchange position of the banking sector (including the CNB) recorded repayment of part of deposits accepted from abroad.
+The net outflow of funds was CZK 25.4 billion.

-The external position of general government recorded a net outflow of CZK 12.6 billion, due mainly to repayment of short-term loans abroad.
+The external position of general government recorded a net outflow of CZK 0.6 billion, due to repayment of long-term loans abroad.

-The CNB’s own transactions and transactions for CNB clients resulted in an increase in international reserves of CZK 2.5 billion (adjusted for valuation differences).
+The CNB’s own transactions and transactions for CNB clients resulted in a decrease in reserve assets of CZK 26.5 billion (adjusted for valuation differences).